kaBeech/tensort/README.md

   - Permutationsort uses additional space due to computing all possible permutations of the input and storing them in a list.

   - Bogosort could theoretically run forever without returning a result, even when no errors occur.

 ## Comparing it all

 Now let's take a look at how everything compares.
-Here is a graph showing the benchmarking results in both in both robustness and time efficiency for Quicksort, Mergesort, Standard Logarithmic Tensort, Robustsort (Permutations), Robustsort (Bogo), Robustsort (Magic), and Bubblesort:
+Here is a graph showing the benchmarking results for average error score and total runtime for our
+algorithms:

 ...Coming Soon!